 Most of the time, once the cruise line changes your original cabin by upgrading you, you can’t change back, so beware of this when picking a cabin.

-In this post we’ve gone over 9 tips to avoid the least desirable cabins on a cruise ship.
-From not-so-great cabin locations to obstructed cabins and beyond, I hope that this post can help you to identify which staterooms you’ll most enjoy.
+In this post we’ve gone over 7 tips to avoid the worst cabins on a cruise ship.
+From not-so-great cabin locations to obstructed cabins and beyond, I hope that this post can help you to identify which staterooms not to book.

 One of the most important things when booking a cruise, is choosing the cabin that works best for you.
 If you’re booking early and have a lot of choice, why not avoid the worst ones and pick the very best!